Why Do Motorcycles Have Different Size Wheels?

 You can compare this to laying coins on their side; if you put a penny on it’s side, it will tip over much easier than a nickel would.
 That’s simply because the nickel is wider than the penny.
 Compare the front tire to the penny.

-The back wheels of a motorcycle are “smaller,” meaning they have a shorter diameter and are usually wider than the front wheels.
+The back wheels of a motorcycle are “smaller,” meaning they have a shorter diameter and are usually wider than the front wheel.
 The power the motorcycle engine produces is all given to the back tire which is essentially what makes the motorcycle move.
 The wider the back tire is, the more surface area there is that touches the road which means more traction.

 Most of the weight of the motorcycle is put on the back wheel.
 So the wider wheel also provides a bit of stability to handle the motorcycle and maintain the weight that it’s holding.